-Until dogs are better-known and can be placed into lower-security areas or foster homes, it is essential that they are kept in secure kennels.
+Until dogs are better known and can be placed into lower-security areas or foster homes, it is essential that they are kept in secure animal shelter dog kennels.
 Too many shelters and rescues treat kennel time as a necessary evil of animal sheltering, but in fact, kennel time can be used as a time to enrich shelter dogs’ lives, train positive behaviors, and learn invaluable information about each dog.

-Here’s how to make kennel time for shelter dogs as enriching as possible:
+Here are some dog shelter ideas on how to make kennel time as enriching as possible:

-Every aspect of a kennel’s design is important when housing homeless dogs.
+Every aspect of an animal shelter dog kennel’s design is important when housing homeless dogs.
 These dogs often have sparse or completely unknown histories and their behavior can be very unpredictable, especially at the beginning.
-A carefully designed kennel can avoid mishaps and help dogs to adjust more quickly.
+Carefully designed animal shelter kennels can avoid mishaps and help dogs to adjust more quickly.